LoveJustice/tinyhands/README.md

    2. working directory: application
    3. Modify Options -> Before Launch -> Run another configuration -> configuration from last step
 9. Make sure Docker Desktop is running
+10. Add the following to your local.env
+    1. DREAMSUITE_LOG=./log/dreamsuite.log
+    2. DB_HOST=localhost
+    3. DB_PORT=7654
-10. Launch the configuration from step 8
+11. Launch the configuration from step 8
-11. Visit localhost:9001/api/me/ and verify you get some page with "Authentication credentials were not provided"
+12. Visit localhost:9001/api/me/ and verify you get some page with "Authentication credentials were not provided"
-12. Use postman to hit the endpoint that you want
+13. Use postman to hit the endpoint that you want

 ## Installing Sanitized Test Data